Las Vegas shows can be expensive, but they are definitely worth seeing. Here are some great tips to help you score cheap tickets.

 2.)
 Reserving Tickets

-As a start, we suggest checking with the hotel website where the show is being performed to get show ticket rates.
+As a start, we suggest checking with the hotel website where the show is being performed to get show ticket prices.
 Just look for their show tickets section.
 However, don’t assume the hotel has the cheapest tickets.
 Third-party ticket sellers are able to buy large numbers of wholesale tickets from the hotel or show company and sell them for less than the hotel can offer.
 While reducing profits, it guarantees the hotel can sell most of their seats for a show.
-This website, Las Vegas Direct offers discount Vegas show tickets from many trusted providers, so we can often offer better prices for the same show and times.
+This website, Las Vegas Direct offers discount Vegas show tickets from many trusted providers, so we can often show you better prices for the same show and times.
 Just do your homework and shop around for the best rate.

 3.)
 Get Tickets Early